nickburlett/vim-colors-stylus/README.markdown

 Enable by adding to your `.vimrc`:

 ```
-let g:airline_theme = 'pencil'
+let g:airline_theme = 'stylus'
 ```

 [al]: https://github.com/bling/vim-airline

 ### Concealing \_\_styling markup\_\_ in Markdown

-The _pencil_ color scheme supports the highlighting groups in the [tpope/vim-markdown][tm] syntax plugin, to take advantage of Vim’s Conceal feature to hide `_` and `*` markup for \_*italic*\_, \*\*__bold__\*\* and
+The _stylus_ color scheme supports the highlighting groups in the [tpope/vim-markdown][tm] syntax plugin, to take advantage of Vim’s Conceal feature to hide `_` and `*` markup for \_*italic*\_, \*\*__bold__\*\* and
 \*\*\*___bold italic___\*\*\* styled text in Markdown